Linear Orders in Presburger Arithmetic: Presburger arithmetic

 Presburger arithmetic has \emph{definable choice functions}.
-That is, for any definable family $\langle A_p\subseteq \NN^n \mid p\in P\rangle$ of non-empty sets there is a definable function $f\colon P\to \NN^n$ such that $f(p)\in A_p$.
-Indeed we could pick $f$ that maps $p$ to the $<_{lex}$-least element of $\{a\in A_p\mid |a|=n\}$, where $n$ is the least natural such that there exists $a\in A_p$ with $|a|=n$.
+That is, for any definable family $\langle A_p\subseteq \ZZ^n \mid p\in P\rangle$ of non-empty sets there is a definable function $f\colon P\to \ZZ^n$ such that $f(p)\in A_p$.
+Indeed, we could pick $f$ that maps $p$ to the $<_{lex}$-least element of $\{a\in A_p\mid |a|=m\}$, where $m$ is the least natural such that there exists $a\in A_p$ with $|a|=m$.

-In the same manner if we have a definable equivalence relation $\sim$ on a definable set $A$ we can construct a definable set of representatives $A'\subseteq A$ such that $A'$ contains exactly one representative from each equivalence class.
-We could put $A'$ to consists of elements of $a\in A$ such that for any $a'\in A$ if $a'\sim a$, then either $|a|<|a'|$ or $a\le_{lex} a'$.
+Similarly, for a definable equivalence relation $\sim$ on a definable set $A$, we are able to construct a definable set of representatives $A'\subseteq A$ such that $A'$ contains exactly one representative from each equivalence class.
+Specifically, we define $A'$ to comprise those $a\in A$ that for any $a'\in A$ if $a'\sim a$, then $a\le_{lex} a'$.